 By offering these two conversion paths, they're able to address two different types of people in the conversion path: those who are ready to make the decision now and those who need a little more information before they convert.

 This landing page design has it all.
-It is visually appealing and interactive, offers scannable yet descriptive headers about Muck Rack's services, and uses quotes from industry professionals as social proof.
+It's visually appealing and interactive, offers scannable yet descriptive headers about Muck Rack's services, and uses quotes from industry professionals as social proof.
 Plus, the page is intuitive and easy to navigate.

 The cool part about this landing page is that it can appeal to both of Muck Rack's audiences.
 The top of the page is split into two, featuring their two different services side by side.
-Once a visitor moves his or her mouse over either of the "find journalists" or the "build free portfolio" CTAs, the form slides in to cover the screen.
+Once a visitor moves his or her mouse over either of the "find journalists" or the "build free portfolio" CTAs, a very simple form appears -- and that's important, so as not to distract the user from the task at hand.

-This MuleSoft landing page is great.
+There are a few things that make this Cigital landing page work.
 It has simple and relevant imagery.
-The headline is straightforward and the description of the ebook informs viewers of the specific value they will get by downloading their ebook.
-There is only one call-to-action -- "Download" -- that stands out on the page thanks to a bright green call-to-action button.
+The headline is straightforward and the description of the ebook informs viewers of the specific value they will get by downloading it.
+There is only one call-to-action -- "READ THE EBOOK" -- that stands out on the page thanks to a bright yellow CTA button.

 The only thing we'd change about this landing page is that we'd remove the navigation bar at the top.
 They tend to distract visitors and lead them away from the intended action.
 Not only is this a landing page design best practice, but we've also conducted A/B tests that've shown removing navigation links from landing pages increases conversion rates.

 The hard part about using your homepage as a landing page is that you have to cater to several different types of audiences.
-But Readitfor.me's homepage does this very well.
-This page is clearly designed for two different types of visitors: those who are already familiar with their services and ready to get started, and those who are not really familiar with their services at all.
+But Khan Academy's homepage does that very well.
+This page is clearly designed for three different types of visitors: those who want to learn something, those who want to teach, and parents who are interested in using Khan Academy for their kids.
+Plus, how motivational is the emblazoned "You can learn anything" text at the top?

-The remainder of the page is designed for viewers who are not familiar with Readitfor.me.
-The page lists four reasons to get started -- all of which are easy to scan and understand.
-There is also a CTA below each of the four descriptions, so as soon as viewers feel they have enough information, they can click the CTA to get taken back up to the form at the top of the page without having to scroll.
+The remainder of the page is designed for viewers who are not completely familiar with Khan Academy.
+It colorfully and largely spells out the key benefits of using the learning platform -- all of which are easy to scan and understand.
+There's also a recurring CTA: "Start learning now."
+As soon as viewers feel they have enough information, they can click the CTA to get taken back up to the form at the top of the page without having to scroll.

 I like this page because it's simple in both copy and design.
 The image above the fold is a computer screen displaying an HTML bracket with a blinking cursor -- a whimsical, clear visual to accompany the form on the right.